-No one truly knows where the future of tourism is headed as COVID-19 has halted all travel or should we say ‘non-travel’.
+No one truly knows where the future of tourism is headed as COVID-19 has halted most travel or should we say ‘non-essential travel’.

 As it's in our human DNA to dream, explore, and discover, DAD.CEO is proud to interview the most important 'INFLUENCERS' from around the world: Les Clefs d‘Or Concierges from the leading 5-star hotels who will help remind us why discovering new cities and countries is so important and why we must be ready to start planning to travel again very soon!

 CONCIERGE: Ali Alsagoff, The Fullerton Bay Hotel Singapore

 DAD.CEO: Why come to your city and country?
 When is the best time to come and why?

 Ali Alsagoff: Singapore is a futuristic multi-racial city-state in a garden!
 With summer weather all year round, and an event calendar that is packed with entertainment, lifestyle, gastronomy, and cultural events, visitors can easily enjoy a fulfilling trip any time of the year.
 If I have to pick a few seasons, I would recommend the months of May - The Great Singapore Sale, August - Singapore National Day celebrations that entail performances and splendid fireworks lighting up the sky in the Marina Bay, September - Formula One Singapore Night Race and December - Christmas celebrations in summery weather.

 DAD.CEO: As a top Concierge, what is your ‘secret-talent’ that you are best known for?